Go Back

 To further prove the effectiveness of direct mail, a study by Canada Post revealed that 74% of Canadian consumers always or sometimes notice advertising in direct mail, 81% read their mail the same day they receive it, and 85% will open mail if it looks interesting.

-Designed by Orange Door
+Designed by WCD Creative.

 5 Reasons Direct Mail Marketing Works